geofis/BeachProfile/analisis_transectos_ana.md

 [CoastSat](https://github.com/kvos/CoastSat) (an open-source software toolkit written in Python by @kvos), will be part of an R package.

-Here I show how to generate seven topographic profiles of Najayo Beach, located in the south-central coast of the Dominican Republic.
+Here I show how to generate 48 topographic profiles of Najayo Beach (Carlos Pinto sector), located in the south-central coast of the Dominican Republic.
 The input data include a 10-cm resolution digital surface model (DSM) generated from an aerial survey processed with OpenDroneMap and GRASS GIS, as well as a set of transects previously digitized in QGIS.

 ![Orthophoto and transects (yellow) as shown in QGIS](img/transects-qgis-ana.jpg)